playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 class AppComponent {}
 ```

-Here, we're querying for the template tag `childItem` within the project content by using [the `ContentChild` decorator](https://angular.io/api/core/ContentChild). `ContentChild` then returns [a TypeScript generic type](https://unicorn-utterances.com/posts/typescript-type-generics) of `ElementRef`. `ElementRef` is a type that has a single property called `nativeElement` containing the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) in question.
+Here, we're querying for the template tag `childItem` within the project content by using [the `ContentChild` decorator](https://angular.io/api/core/ContentChild).

+`ContentChild` then returns [a TypeScript generic type](https://unicorn-utterances.com/posts/typescript-type-generics) of `ElementRef`.

+`ElementRef` is a type that has a single property called `nativeElement` containing the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) in question.

-### Sounds like a song lyric: `ngAfterContentInit`
+### `ngAfterContentInit` Detects Child Initialization

-> Tell me you couldn't imagine a power ballet from the 80s with that in it.

 If you were looking at the last code sample and wondered: